OrdnanceSurvey/OS-VectorMap-Local-stylesheets/GML stylesheets/QGIS stylesheets (QML)/Backdrop style/README.md

 *Your machine may require a restart for QGIS to recognise the new font and SVGs*

-**4.**  Load your OS VectorMap Local GZ/GML data into QGIS
+**4.**  Load your OS VectorMap Local SHP data into QGIS

 **5.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'

 *Repeat step 5 for all layers*

-**6.**  Although every feature is styled, for use as a contextual map we recommend the following layer order and visibility:
+**6.**  Your Layers window should now look like below.
+This is the recommended layer order.

   ![Screenshot](https://raw.githubusercontent.com/OrdnanceSurvey/OS-VectorMap-Local-stylesheets/master/GML%20stylesheets/QGIS%20stylesheets%20%28QML%29/Backdrop%20style/images/VML_layer_order.png "Recommended layer order for OS VectorMap Local")

-We recommend viewing the map between **1:2,500** and **1:10,000** for maximum legibility

 Your map should now look similar to this:

   ![Screenshot](https://raw.githubusercontent.com/OrdnanceSurvey/OS-VectorMap-Local-stylesheets/master/GML%20stylesheets/QGIS%20stylesheets%20%28QML%29/Backdrop%20style/images/VML_BD_Screenshot.png "Screenshot of OS VectorMap Local")

+We recommend viewing the map between **1:2,500** and **1:10,000** for maximum legibility

+## Compatibility notes

+Our QML files are compatible with the latest versions of QGIS.

 ## Additional information